Pivotal structures of the Drinfeld center of a finite tensor category: Preliminaries

 \subsection{Finite tensor categories}

-Throughout this paper, we assume that $k$ is an algebraically closed field of arbtrary characteristic.
-Given an algebra $A$ over $k$ ($=$ an associative and unital algebra over $k$), we denote by $A\mbox{\rm -mod}$ the category of finite-dimensional left $A$-modules.
-A {\em finite abelian category} over $k$ is a $k$-linear category that is equivalent to $A\mbox{\rm -mod}$ for some finite-dimensional algebra $A$ over $k$.
+Throughout this paper, we work over an algebraically closed field $k$ of arbitrary characteristic.
+By an algebra over $k$, we always mean an associative and unital algebra over $k$.
+Given an algebra $A$ over $k$, we denote by $A\mbox{\rm -mod}$ the category of finite-dimensional left $A$-modules.
+A {\em finite abelian category} over $k$ is a $k$-linear category that is $k$-linearly equivalent to $A\mbox{\rm -mod}$ for some finite-dimensional algebra $A$ over $k$.

-A {\em finite tensor category} over $k$ \cite{MR2119143,MR3242743} is a rigid monoidal category $\mathcal{C}$ such that $\mathcal{C}$ is a finite abelian category over $k$, the tensor product of $\mathcal{C}$ is $k$-linear in each variable, and $\End_{\mathcal{C}}(\unitobj) \cong k$.
+A {\em finite tensor category} over $k$ \cite{MR2119143,MR3242743} is a rigid monoidal category $\mathcal{C}$ such that $\mathcal{C}$ is a finite abelian category over $k$, the tensor product of $\mathcal{C}$ is $k$-linear in each variable, and the unit object $\unitobj \in \mathcal{C}$ is a simple object.
 By a {\em tensor functor}, we mean a $k$-linear exact strong monoidal functor between finite tensor categories.
 A morphism of tensor functors is just a monoidal natural transformation.